someprofessional/smallfilesearch/readme.md

     - read / create / update and delete

 ## What i want to do is the following :
-    1 - input some documents in a folder
+    1 - input some documents in a folder --done
-    2 - have the programm do it's job
+    2 - have the programm do it's job --done
-    3 - be able to search words or sentences
+    3 - be able to search words or sentences --next
     4 - add/remove the searched stored results
     5 - make a pdf including the fields that i want :
             -- authors / titles / docs / searched words|sentences / occurences / ...